sammyf/Autobooga/README.md

 30B models. *Uncensored* models seem to perform better than guardrailed ones, and the higher the context limit the better.

-On a RTX3090/24GB the two models that performed best for me (very subjective and not representative opinion) were :
+On a RTX3090/24GB the models that performed best for me (very subjective and not representative opinion) were :

    * TheBloke_Wizard-Vicuna-13B-Uncensored-SuperHOT-8K-GPTQ with a 8K context